 1/2 cup loosely packed cilantro leaves

 Prepare veggies for roasting.
-Cut large tomatillos in half or quarters, leave smaller ones whole.
+Cut large tomatillos in half, leave smaller ones whole.
 Remove outer layer of onion and cut into wedges.
-Chop jalapeño into 4-6 pieces and poblano into about 8 pieces.
+Chop jalapeño into 4 pieces and poblano into about 6 pieces.
 On a baking sheet, toss tomatillos, onion, garlic cloves, jalapeño and poblano with 2 tablespoons olive oil and 1/2 teaspoon salt.
 Spread into a single layer but overlapping.
 I nestle the garlic below the other veggies to prevent burning.

-Roast veggies for 25-35 minutes (20-25 minutes for convection) until tomatillos have bursted and released their liquid and all veggies are super-duper tender.
-Toss once during cooking.
-There should still be some liquid/moisture when they’re finished roasting, but if the veggies get too dry, just a add a splash of water when blending.
+Roast veggies for 25-35 minutes, or until tomatillos have bursted and released their liquid and all veggies are super tender.
+Toss once during cooking if needed.
+There should still be a lot of liquid/moisture when they’re finished roasting, but if too dry, add a splash of water when blending.

-Allow veggies to cool slightly then transfer everything (including as much liquid as possible) to a large vessel, like a 4-cup glass measuring cup.
-Using an immersion blender, blend until smooth.
+Allow veggies to cool slightly then transfer everything (including as much liquid as possible) to a large vessel, like a 4-cup glass measuring cup, or a standard blender.
+Using an immersion blender or standard blender, blend until smooth.
 Add cilantro leaves and blend until cilantro is finely chopped.
-You could also do this in a standard blender.
-Stir in additional salt to taste (for me it’s about 1/2 teaspoon).
+Season with salt to taste, about 1/2 teaspoon for me.